jdlorimer/incremental-reading/README.md

 For the sake of simplicity, I am also releasing my changes under the ISC license (a copy of which can be found in this repository).
 For each author, I have placed a copyright line in the license with what I believe are correct dates.
 If I have made a mistake in this regard, please let me know.

-I have also removed the manual that is still available in Aleksej's fork, mainly because it is becoming less relevant, but also because is a Google Groups conversation, which makes the licensing slightly murky.
+I have also removed the manual that is still available in Aleksej's fork, mainly because it is becoming less relevant, but also because it is a Google Groups conversation, which makes the licensing slightly murky.

 Frank Raiser released an Anki 1 add-on under a similar name, but it doesn't appear to share any code with the current project and the functionality is quite different.
 For more information, see [Anki Incremental Reading](http://frankraiser.de/drupal/AnkiIR).